Five Simple Steps to Greener Eating

 Commercial salmon farms spread parasitic diseases to wild salmon, and fish that escape the farms weaken the wild gene pool.
 Trawl nets wipe whole areas of the ocean clean and decimate the ocean floor where they are dragged.

 Not a pretty picture, huh?
 But you don’t have to turn vegan.
 Just cut back.
 Have meatless nights.
 Eat smaller portions.
 Use meat more as a condiment than as the center of the meal.
 Buy organic, free-range meats and poultry if you can afford it.
-Don’t buy fish that is raised or caught in unsustainable or damaging ways (Monterey Bay Aquarium is a great resource for choosing what's best).
+Don’t buy fish that is raised or caught in unsustainable or damaging ways (Monterey Bay Aquarium's Seafood Watch is a great resource for choosing what's best).

 4. Go for Organic on Staples